10 Crystal Morphology and Symmetry

 Two-dimensional drawings may have many mirror planes or no mirror planes.
 A circle (Figure 10.8c), for example, contains an infinite number of mirror planes; any line drawn through the center of the circle is a mirror of symmetry.
 Irregular blobs (Figure 10.8d), on the other hand, have no mirror planes.
 A rectangle (Figure 10.8e) contains two mirror planes, while squares (Figure 10.8f) have four.
 Box 10-1 contains more examples of mirror planes in 2D.

-Three-dimensional objects, too, may have zero to many mirror planes.
+Seeing symmetry in two-dimensional drawings is generally quite straightforward.
+But reflection often relates identical faces on a crystal where the symmetry is more difficult to see.
+Crystals and other three-dimensional objects, too, may have zero to many mirror planes.
 A cube (Figure 10.8g) has nine mirrors.
 Three are parallel to pairs of opposite faces; six intersect opposite faces along their diagonals (Figure 10.8h).
 Thus, a cube has more symmetry than a human, a lion, or a butterfly.
 (A perfect sphere has an infinite number of mirror planes, but, as we will see later, crystals cannot have more mirror planes than a cube.)

-The drawings below show colorful patterns.
+● Box 10-1 Mirror Planes in 2DThe drawings below show colorful patterns.
 Most of them contain mirror planes.
-How many mirror planes do you see in each pattern?
+How many mirror planes do you see in each pattern? |

 For a video with further discussion of mirror planes: